Daphne C. Watkins: Research

-Watkins has been published in numerous outlets, with her research primarily focusing on “understanding the social determinants” of one's health that can explain the differences within groups of black men.
-She aims to develop strategies and initiatives that improve the physical well-being and mental health of black men.
+Watkins specializes in three interconnected areas of expertise: (1) behavioral interventions for historically underrepresented groups; (2) mixed methods approaches to research in context; and (3) social impact leadership and organizational management.
+Watkins has been published in numerous outlets, with her research focusing on “understanding the social determinants” of one's health that can explain the differences within groups of black men.
+She aims to develop strategies and initiatives that improve the physical well-being and mental health of Black men.

 Co-authored with Dr. Derek Griffith, Watkins guest editorial was featured in the article Practical Solutions to Addressing Men’s Health Disparities, published in the International Journal of Men’s Health.
 The editorial discusses the obvious gap in men's health research regarding how differences in health among men are explained.
 Watkins argues that there is a lack of conversation surrounding the potential solutions that can help prevent or eliminate the differences in health outcomes among certain groups of men and uses diverse research methods to propose versatile solutions.
+Watkins also published a 2023 volume (co-edited by James A. Smith and Derek Griffith) that highlights novel and pragmatic health promotion efforts being adopted with boys and young men of colour (BYMOC) globally that apply a strengths-based approach.

-For nearly two decades, Watkins has been a leading expert in culturally-appropriate research methods.
-For example, published in the International Journal of Qualitative Methods in 2017, her article Rapid and Rigorous Qualitative Data Analysis: The “RADaR” Technique for Applied Research examines a timely qualitative analysis strategy termed the ‘rigorous and accelerated data reduction (RADaR) technique.’
+Published in the International Journal of Qualitative Methods in 2017, her article Rapid and Rigorous Qualitative Data Analysis: The “RADaR” Technique for Applied Research examines a timely qualitative analysis strategy termed the ‘rigorous and accelerated data reduction (RADaR) technique.’
 The RADaR technique has been cited over 300 times globally and involves using tables and spreadsheets for data reduction, which can help researchers build more succinct data tables.
 The RADaR technique specifically converts raw data into a more ‘user-friendly format.’

-Watkins's presence as a thought leader in the mixed methods research community has grown over the last 15 years, as her expertise in applying mixed methods approaches to research in context includes using mixed methods with ethnically and historically minoritized communities.
+Her expertise in applying mixed methods approaches to research in context includes using mixed methods with ethnically and historically minoritized communities.
 In 2015, Watkins published the book, "Mixed Methods Research," with Deborah Gioia for Oxford University Press and in 2022, she published the book, "Secondary Data in Mixed Methods Research" with SAGE Publications.